PeakSat/yamcs-instance/README.md

 For now, simulator.py sends randomly packets to all three TM Data-Links, but they will, later, be used for the differentiation of the incoming packets based on their origin, as reflected by their names.

+## Mission Database

+The Mission Database describes the telemetry and commands that are processed by Yamcs.
+It tells Yamcs how to decode packets or how to encode telecommands.

+The .xml files (located in yamcs-instance/src/main/yamcs/mdb) contain all the information regarding the parameters, the contianers and the commands used in AcubeSAT Yamcs Instance.

+* The dt.xml file contains all **ParameterTypes** for Telemetry and **ArgumentTypes** for Telecommanding.

+* The rest of the .xml files are used to define parameters, containers and commands for the mission.
+The .xml file in which a paremeter or container or command is defined, reflects ...

 ## Backup

 Backup scripts, which automate the uploading of the artifacts of the archive to a cloud service as backup, are included.